Table of Contents[Hide][Click to Show]

 Wash beets thoroughly and slice into chunks no smaller than about 1/2 inch across.
 Feel free to peel the beets if desired; doing so reduces chances for mold on the ferment.

-Put beet chunks into a clean, 1 quart mason jar.
+Put beet chunks into a clean, one-quart mason jar.
 Add whey, sea salt, and enough filtered water to fill all but 1 inch from the top of the jar.
 Stir and mix well.
 Close the lid and leave on the kitchen counter for 1-2 days.
 Try to keep it away from the fruit bowl to discourage the growth of mold.

 Drink as desired and refrigerate once the fermentation period is complete.
-4 ounces morning and evening is recommended.
+A 4 ounce glass morning and evening is recommended.

 When an inch or so of beet kvass liquid is left in the jar, refill with more filtered water, stir, and close the lid again and leave on the counter for 2 days more.
 Refrigerate fresh batch of beet kvass and drink as desired.

 When all the liquid is used up from the second batch, discard the beets and start the process again.